-Like most of you, I have been watching our world change right before our eyes in the past few weeks because of the coronavirus (COVID-19).
+The coronavirus (COVID-19) hit our country a few weeks ago and like most of you, I have been watching our world change right before our eyes.

 Being immunocompromised myself (I have asthma) and having several family members who are also affected in multiple ways by this pandemic which has taken over the entire globe, I’ve been keenly watching the updates on social media.
 While scrolling through my feeds, I’ve come across a few concerning things that I’d like to share my thoughts on.